 What is a giclée Print?

-Giclée is a term for the process of making fine art prints from a digital image files using inkjet printing.
+Giclée is a term for the process of making fine art prints from a digital image file using inkjet printing.
 The word "giclee" is derived from the French word "le gicleur" meaning "nozzle", or more specifically "gicler" meaning "to spray".
-It was coined in 1991 by Jack Duganne, a printmaker working in the field, to represent any inkjet-based digital print used as fine art.
+It was conceived in 1991 by Jack Duganne, a printmaker working in the field, to represent any inkjet-based digital print used as fine art.

 About Master Printer?

 Digital Butler Printing Studio was founded by Vasgen Degirmentas in 2005.
 Vasgen holds a BSc in Photographic and Electronic Imaging Science from the University of Westminster (London, England).
 He has been printing, colour correcting, enhancing and retouching digital images since 1991.
-His work has been relied on by the most demanding artists, museums and galleries.
+His reputation for meticulous attention to detail and technical precision has led to commissions by prominent artists, museums and galleries.

 About Our Studio?